ScoreFusion: Fusing Score-based Generative Models via Kullback-Leibler Barycenters: PRELIMINARIES AND SETUP

 where $\gamma: [0,T] \to \mathbb{R}_+$ is a weighting function, and $s_{t, \theta}: \mathbb{R}^d \to \mathbb{R}^d$ is a score estimator $s_{t,\theta}$, usually chosen as a neural network.
 Then score estimation is done by the empirical loss using SGD \citep{generalizations}.

-There are many ways to measure the goodness of the generative model.
+There are many performance measures.
 Suppose $D(.,.)$ is a measure of dissimilarity in $\mathcal{P}(S)$, then we say $D(\mu, \hat{\mu})$ is a generalization error with respect to $D$, where $\mu$ is the target distribution and $\hat{\mu}$ is the distribution of the generated samples.

 Recently, several analysis about the generative properties of diffusion models has been done; however, even in the case of compactly supported target distributions and sufficient smoothness regularity, the basic diffusion model encounters the curse of dimensionality.
 Therefore, a large amount of target data is needed to generate high quality samples.
-For a detailed discussion, see Appendix \ref{randomfeature}.
+For a detailed discussion, see Supplementary Material Section \ref{randomfeature}.